hcientist/OnlinePythonTutor/wishlist.md

 - hover over stack frames and then highlight the code that contains the call site of that frame
   - (more generally, think about other hover-based cross-linking of compile- and run-time information in visualizations)
 - keyboard shortcuts for quick navigation (but watch out for keyboard focus issues)

-### Advanced Data Rendering

-- displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
-  - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.)
-  - or maybe even "zooming out" to the point where data structures appear as abbreviated plain-text to take focus off heap details
-- multiple custom views of the same underlying data. e.g.,:
-  - C char arrays: view as strings or as encoded binary bytes?
-  - Python 2 strings: view as text or as encoded binary bytes?
-  - more extreme: a binary blob can represent, say, a JPEG image; should we decode and display it?
-- more detailed visualizations of data structure element accesses or slices ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/185))
-- more advanced data structure displays (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
-  - e.g., 2-D matrices, bitmap images, trees, graphs, etc. of the sort covered by typical algorithms or data structures textbooks (e.g., CLRS or [AIMA](https://www.google.com/search?q=Artificial+Intelligence%3A+A+Modern+Approach&oq=Artificial+Intelligence%3A+A+Modern+Approach&aqs=chrome..69i57j69i60.2409j1j7&sourceid=chrome&ie=UTF-8))
-- rendering data structures commonly used in data science or machine learning (e.g., tables, data frames, SQL-like operations, 2D plots showing points, lines, and curves)
-  - for inspirations here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
-- better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting frames in an execution *tree* instead of linearizing them into a stack

 ## Live Help Mode